ahan-halder/Bare-Metal-AES-128-Driver/README.md

 implemented initially and will be developed during the project, followed by integration with a minimal firmware driver.
 The final system will resemble an early-stage silicon environment where firmware is written to control and validate a newly developed cryptographic IP core.

+## Objectives
+The key objectives of this project are:
+●  To design and implement an AES-128 encryption hardware accelerator in RTL ●  To define a memory-mapped register interface for hardware control and status monitoring ●  To develop a bare-metal C driver for interacting with the AES hardware ●  To validate correct hardware-software operation using standard AES test vectors ●  To gain practical experience in SoC firmware development and silicon bring-up workflows